Skip to main content

 BYU–Hawaii & PCC: The Learning Connection

-Perhaps unique in all the world, BYU–Hawaii shares an unusual educational/business symbiotic relationship with the adjoining Polynesian Cultural Center — Hawaii's most successful paid-admission visitor attraction.
+Perhaps unique in all the world, BYU–Hawaii shares an unusual educational/business symbiotic relationship with the adjoining Polynesian Cultural Center, Hawaii's most successful paid-admission visitor attraction.
 The following figures and facts demonstrate the most outstanding aspects of this relationship:

 • Every year over 700 BYU–Hawaii students supplement their educational expenses by working at the PCC.

-• Two-thirds or more than 500 of them participate in the unique BYUH/PCC International Work Opportunity Return-ability Kuleana (i-WORK) program for selected students who would not otherwise have the opportunity to gain a tertiary education.
+• Two-thirds or more than 500 of them participate in the unique BYUH/PCC International Work Opportunity Returnability Kuleana (IWORK) program for selected students who would not otherwise have the opportunity to gain a tertiary education.

-• Since the Center opened in October 1963, nearly 17,000 BYU–Hawaii students have worked there.
+• Since the center opened in October 1963, over 17,000 BYU–Hawaii students have worked there.

-• The Center gives students a wide variety of work assignments that strengthen their educational objectives and hone their English language skills by interacting with thousands of visitors each working day.
+• The center gives students a wide variety of work assignments that strengthen their educational objectives and hone their English language skills by interacting with thousands of visitors each working day.

 Both the Polynesian Cultural Center and Brigham Young University–Hawaii were founded by The Church of Jesus Christ of Latter-day Saints.
 In its earliest years of operation before success was obvious, the PCC was sometimes described as an "aloha experiment."
-Since then, the experiment has proved itself millions of times over, prompting former BYU–Hawaii President Eric B. Shumway to say of the two institutions: "We are not joined at the hip; we are joined at the heart."
+Since then, the experiment has proved itself millions of times over, prompting former BYU–Hawaii President Eric B. Shumway to say of the two institutions, "We are not joined at the hip; we are joined at the heart."